-Sure, those familiar orange and white plows are out there, clearing highways across Minnesota.
+Sure, those familiar orange and white plows are out there again, on duty, clearing highways of snow and slush across Minnesota.
 But did you know MnDOT also has a way to try to prevent ice before it forms on roads?

-One of the benefits of living here in Minnesota, where snow and ice is common for nearly half of the year, is that we've become pretty good at mitigating all this winter weather.
+One of the benefits of living here in Minnesota, where snow and ice are common for nearly half of the year, is that we've become pretty good at dealing with all this winter weather.
 That same winter weather, when it occurs in other parts of the country, sometimes brings everything to a halt.
+But not here!

 So, first, here's a quick shout-out to all the plow drivers for the city of Rochester, Olmsted County and the Minnesota Department of Transportation (MnDOT), who answer the call and head out into the cold to keep our roads driveable when Old Man Winter throws more snow our way.

 But did you know MnDOT has come up with a way to try to get AHEAD of winter storms?
 It's true.
 MnDOT has been pretreating problem areas on roads and highways for a while now, all designed to try to prevent snow and ice from building up and causing slick spots.

 How Does the City of Rochester Decide Which Roads to Plow First?

 And if you're like me, you might be wondering why don't they just pretreat our roads and highways ALL the time here in the Bold North?
 Well, that would be a massive undertaking, but it also isn't necessarily effective all the time either.
 MnDOT posted an interesting video earlier this year that explains how pretreating works, and why it isn't something that's applicable every time it snows.
 Check it out below!